 Every pilgrimage evokes our march on earth heavenwards.
 It reminds us that we are down here on earth only for a short time as we are on our way towards our definitive residence, waiting actively for the Meeting and the Eternal communion with God.

-The treasures of a walking pilgrimage.
+The treasures of pilgrimage by foot.

 1. It implies the movement of the whole person: